kimmokii/player_data_demo/README.md

 4. An **Excel dashboard builder** that turns those KPIs into charts in a single workbook (`kpi_dashboard.py`).
 5. A small **DB inspector** to explore the schema and tables (`inspect_db.py`).

-The project is meant for **learning and demo purposes**: you can use it to practice game analytics, build dashboards, or use it as a tech demo in an interview.
+The project is meant for **learning and demo purposes**: you can use it to e.g. to practice game analytics and/or build dashboards.

 ---